 Is there a shortcut to happiness?

-Happiness, in my view, is a sense of fulfillment which comes from three things:
+Happiness, in my view, is a sense of fulfillment that comes from three things:

-Here’s the secret to happiness: protect trust (self-trust and others’) at all cost; love and purpose will walk into your life on their own.
+Here’s the secret to happiness: protect trust (self-trust and others’) at all costs and love and purpose will walk into your life on their own.
 Together they make up happiness.

 It’s that simple, really.
 Read more here.